Get-Nerdio/NMM-SE/API/NMM To Halo PSA/readme.md

         }
     )
 ```
-How to create these customfields you can look up the [HaloPSA Custom Fields Documentation](https://halopsa.com/guides/article/?kbid=1938)
+For instructions on how to create these custom fields, refer to the [HaloPSA Custom Fields Documentation](https://halopsa.com/guides/article/?kbid=1938).

-Last part I recommend is setup a ticket type that is for NMM Alerts, this is not a hard requirement.
-But would you allow to segment your NMM tickets.
-How to create these ticket types you can look up the [HaloPSA Create Ticket Types Documentation](https://halopsa.com/guides/article/?kbid=1938)
+I also recommend setting up a specific ticket type for NMM alerts.
+While this isn’t a strict requirement, it allows you to segment your NMM tickets more effectively.
+You can find guidance on creating these ticket types in the [HaloPSA Create Ticket Types Documentation](https://halopsa.com/guides/article/?kbid=876).

-When creating the new ticket type take note of the ID you need to specify this in the PSCustomObject within the script here:
+When you create the new ticket type, take note of the ID assigned to it.
+You will need to specify this ID in the PSCustomObject within the script, as shown in the example below:

 ```powershell
 $HaloObj = [PSCustomObject]@{